Why is it called a dense bean salad? Find Out Now

 3. How Long Does Dense Bean Salad Last in the Fridge?

 The salad can last up to 5 days when stored in an airtight container in the refrigerator.
-In fact, the flavors often deepen and improve after a day or two.
+In actuality, the flavors intensify and become better after a couple of days.
 Avoid adding soft ingredients like avocado until right before serving to prevent mushiness.
-For more detailed storage tips, refer to How Long Will Bean Salad Last in the Fridge?.
+For more detailed storage tips, refer to How Long Will Bean Salad Last in the Fridge?

 4. Is Dense Bean Salad Gluten-Free?